 About

-Anne Samat employs the Southeast Asian art of Pua Kumbu weaving and adds humble goods from 99 cent stores to construct brightly colored, gorgeous, totemic works.
-They resonate from deeply personal issues: family and identity, and speak of love, individuality, and liberation.
-For Samat, it is paramount to embody what one feels to be from within – without fear, without coercion.
-Her works often have clear gender assignments, but even when this can be discerned it often feels irrelevant in light of the greater presence of the sculptures.
-Brightly colored and heavily adorned with details, each one resonates as an avatar.
+Anne Samat (b.
+1973, Malaysia) lives and works in Kuala Lumpur and New York.
+Samat employs the Southeast Asian art of Pua Kumbu weaving and adds humble goods from 99-cent stores to construct colorful, sumptuous, totemic works.
+They resonate with deeply personal themes of family and identity, and speak of love, individuality, and liberation.
+For Samat, it is important to embody what one feels from within - without fear, without compulsion.
+Her works often have a clear gender assignment, but even when this is discernible, it often feels irrelevant in light of the larger presence of the sculptures.
+Brightly colored and richly detailed, each one resonates as an avatar.

-In these most recent works, Anne Samat has infused her familial history into woven structures and symbols.
-The pieces embody personal stories; each sculpture is a totem to a different family member with the figures of a mother and a daughter appearing in these latest works.
-Handmade ropes cascade from armatures of radiating garden rakes.
-Found objects abound, simultaneously cultural, formal and figurative.
-A pair of plastic funnels double as breasts, forks and spoons serve as a warp, and cassette tapes hang from chain-like 80s-era neckpieces.
-Everyday trinkets and cultural markers blend seamlessly with Samat’s intricate weavings to produce a family mythology that transcends time and geography.
+In these most recent works, Anne Samat has infused her family history into woven structures and symbols.
+The pieces embody personal stories; each sculpture is a totem for a different family member, with the figures of a mother and daughter appearing in these latest works.
+Handmade ropes cascade from armatures of radiant garden rakes.
+Found objects abound, at once cultural, formal and figurative.
+A pair of plastic funnels double as breasts, forks and spoons serve as a warp, and cassette tapes hang from chain-like '80s necklaces.
+Everyday trinkets and cultural markers blend seamlessly with Samat's intricate weaves to create a family mythology that transcends time and geography.

 Artwork